anovos/anovos-docs/docs/api/data_analyzer/association_evaluator.md

     [2]: https://github.com/jingtt/varclushi   "VarCluShi"

     It returns a Spark Dataframe with schema – Cluster, Attribute, RS_Ratio.
+Attributes similar to each other are grouped together with the same cluster id.
 The attribute with the lowest (1 — RS_Ratio) can be chosen as a representative of the cluster while discarding the other attributes from that cluster.
 This can also help in achieving the dimension reduction, if required.

-    - **idf** - **list_of_cols** - **drop_cols** - **sample_size**: Sample size used for performing variable cluster.
-    Default is 100,000. - **stats_unique**: Arguments corresponding to read_dataset function in dictionary format,
-    to read output from measures_of_cardinality function of stats generator.
-This is used to remove single value columns from the analysis purpose. - **stats_mode**: Arguments corresponding to read_dataset function in dictionary format, to read output from measures_of_centralTendency function of stats generator.
-This is used for MMM imputation as Variable Clustering doesn’t work with missing values. - **print_impact**

     Parameters
     ----------